erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

+**Hooks Example:**

 In **hooks**, we can simply pass a second argument into `useEffect()` as an array with count in it and add the conditional inside our `useEffect()`.

-Whatever is being passed into the array can be used to define all variables on which the hook depends.
-If one of the variables updates, the hook runs again.
+**_Whatever is being passed into the array can be used to define all variables on which the hook depends.
+If one of the variables updates, the hook runs again._**

-**Important**: If you pass an empty array, the hook doesn’t run when updating the component at all because their is nothing to watch for.
+**Important**: If you pass an empty array, the hook doesn’t run when updating the component at all because there is nothing to watch for.
 This is useful when you are fetching data in a loop, and you only want to fetch it on `componentDidMount()`, therefore stopping the loop.

-**Hooks Example:**

 ```
 import React, {useState} from 'react'